Insure.com ranks 2025’s best insurers. See the winners.

 Learn More

-Allstate received 3.87 out of 5 stars, tying it with AAA for the 14th spot on our list.
+AAA trailed closely behind AIG, receiving 4.15 out of 5 stars.
 The insurer’s customers rank it highly for customer satisfaction and trustworthiness.
 It also received high scores for policy offerings and policy renewals.
-It received an AM Best score of A+.
+It received an AM Best rating of A.

 Ease of service